Bruno Koba

 This isn't a scare tactic — it's just how compounding works.
 Starting earlier means more compounding periods.
 Waiting a year doesn't just cost you that year's growth; it costs you that year's growth plus all the future growth that money would have generated.

 The corollary: there's no magic threshold at which you have "enough" money to start investing.
 The amount you start with matters far less than starting.
+For a concrete plan on how to start, our 10-step financial plan guide walks you through it.

 Why We Delay — And What It Actually Costs